srobotta/wp-private-post-feedback/README.md

 Next to the "Leave feedback" link a list of stars for a rating appear.
 By clicking one of the stars, a rating of that post is submitted and collected in the post meta data.

+## Changelog

+### 1.0

+Initial release after proof of concept was built.

+* Allow a star rating for selected post types.
+* Allow a feedback form for selected post types.
+* Rating granularity is customizable.